Teko13/ToDoAndCo/README.md

    ```

 6. Load Data: run
-- for prod environement
+- for prod environment

    ```
    php bin/console d:f:l --group=group_app
    ```

 - for test environment

      ```
    php bin/console d:f:l --group=group_test
    ```

+   ## NOTICE:
-   **NOTICE**: Use the previous commands with the `--env=test` option to create the test database and generate test data.
+  Use the previous commands with the `--env=test` option to create the test database and generate test data.

 8. Start server: go to public/ folder and start your local server